jpiercedev/forge-journal/README.md

-# A Next.js Blog with a Native Authoring Experience<!-- omit in toc -->
+# Forge Journal<!-- omit in toc -->

-This starter is a statically generated blog that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
-It comes with a native Sanity Studio that offers features like real-time collaboration and visual editing with live updates using [Presentation][presentation].
+Forge Journal is a modern journaling platform built with [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] for content management.
+It features a native Sanity Studio with real-time collaboration and visual editing capabilities using [Presentation][presentation].

-The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
-You can use this starter to kick-start a blog or learn these technologies.
+The platform connects to Sanity Content Lake, providing hosted content APIs with flexible querying, on-demand image transformations, and powerful content management.
+Forge Journal helps you craft your thoughts and forge your story with a beautiful, intuitive interface.

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]